richafnu/Viva/Viva/glint/setup/360-competencies.md

 Repeat this procedure until all competencies are mapped to at least one item:

 1. In **Cycle Settings**, select **Competencies & Reporting**.
 The **Competencies & Reporting** page opens.
 The Competencies section shows the number of items mapped to each competency.
 2. Select the competency to be customized or mapped.
 3. Assign values to the **Competency Name** and **Competency Description** fields.
 This text is used in reports.
 4. Select at least one item to map to the competency.
-To search for a item, begin entering the item label in the **Search Question** field.
+To search for an item, begin entering the item label in the **Search Question** field.
 5. Select **Save Changes.**

 ## Add a competency